 All the top-tier companies have huge chunks of datasets that need to be used for their business purposes.
 Companies like Facebook, Amazon, Google, etc, have a wondrous amount of data on a daily basis that needs to be managed.
 Hence, there is a surging demand for database administrators amongst some of the top companies which as a result, highlights the significance of this job position.

-If you’re dedicated, determined enough, this job position will help you learn and grow every day.
+If you’re dedicated, and determined enough, this job position will help you learn and grow every day.

 As there is quite a high demand for this role, plus the task is not a cakewalk, there is a good average base salary for a database administrator.